polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 software developers that are used to traditional programming languages - But which still is at the _core_ of the automation process that Magic does.

-> When the computer understands its own code, it can create code and modify code, and the human software development factor becomes arguably obsolete
+> When the computer understands its own code, it can create code and modify code, and the human software developer arguably becomes obsolete

+### Your first Meta Data endpoint

 To illustrate Hyperlambda's meta data capabilities, let's create an HTTP endpoint, that takes a file path as an input argument, and answers the question _"does this file read from the Sakila/actor table?"_
 Create a file in your _"modules/tutorials/"_ folder, and give it the name _"meta.post.hl"_.
 Put the following content into your file.

 ```
 .arguments